hdinkel/linuxcommandline/sphinx_beginner/introduction_ORIG.rst

 General Structure of Linux Commands
 ***********************************

-:index:`Many<command; general structure>` linux commands have options and accept arguments.
+Many linux commands have options and accept arguments.
 Options are a set of switch-like parameters while arguments are usually free text input (such as a filename).

 .. figure:: _static/LinuxCommandStructure.png

    General structure of Linux commands.

 For example, in the commandline ``ls -l /usr/bin``, ``ls`` is the command, ``-l`` is an option and ``/usr/bin`` qualifies as an argument.

-:index;`Commandline options <command; options, command; switches>` (sometimes called comandline switches) commonly have one of the two following
+Commandline options (sometimes called comandline switches) commonly have one of the two following
 forms: The short form ``-s`` (just a single character) or the long form ``--string.`` E.g.

  ::